-There are many exemptions from this tax, which fall into four main categories:
+Transfers not subject to this tax fall into four main categories:

-- 1. those principally for the benefit of individuals, which are as follows: - a. wills. - b. leases. - c. testamentary or inter vivos trusts, - d. deeds of partition, - e. quitclaim or corrective deeds made without consideration, - f. mortgages or deeds of trust given as a security for a debt, - g. transfers between husband and wife, - h. transfers made between parent and child without consideration, - i. certain transfers made between parent and child and the spouse of the child without consideration. - j. certain transfers made between grandparent and grandchild and the spouse of the grandchild without consideration, - k. transfers in which the value transferred is \$100 or less, and - I. transfers made between any person and a "straw" party without consideration. - 2. those principally for the benefit of corporations, which are as follows: - a. deeds made pursuant to corporate mergers, - b. deeds made from a subsidiary corporation to its parent corporation for no consideration other than surrender of stock, and - c. deeds made pursuant to mergers of limited liability companies, partnerships, limited partnerships, and conversions of corporations or certain other business organizations into limited liability companies. - 3. transfers by gift, dedication deed or condemnation proceeding to or from the United States government or the West Virginia government, including any agencies, instrumentalities or political subdivisions of either, and gifts to or political subdivisions of either, and - 4. gifts to or transfers from or between certain voluntary charitable and educational organizations.
+- 1. those principally for the benefit of individuals, which include: - a. wills, - b. leases, - c. testamentary or inter vivos trusts, - d. deeds of partition, - e. quitclaim or corrective deeds made without consideration, - f. mortgages or deeds of trust given as a security for a debt, - g. transfers between husband and wife, - h. transfers made between parent and child without consideration, - i. certain transfers made between parent and child and the spouse of the child without consideration, - j. certain transfers made between grandparent and grandchild and the spouse of the grandchild without consideration, - k. transfers in which the value transferred is \$100 or less, and - I. transfers made between any person and a "straw" party without consideration. - 2. those principally for the benefit of corporations, which are as follows: - a. deeds made pursuant to corporate mergers, - b. deeds made from a subsidiary corporation to its parent corporation for no consideration other than surrender of stock, and - c. deeds made pursuant to mergers of limited liability companies, partnerships, limited partnerships, and conversions of corporations or certain other business organizations into limited liability companies. - transfers by gift, dedication deed or condemnation proceeding to or from the United States government or the West Virginia government, including any agencies, instrumentalities or political subdivisions of either, and gifts to or political subdivisions of either and - 4. gifts to or transfers from or between certain voluntary charitable and educational organizations.